 Perched on the cliffs of Darwin Harbour along The Esplanade, Bicentennial Park is a good place to catch a sea breeze or spend an afternoon following the WWII walking trail, picnicking or relaxing in the open grasslands.

 The park stretches from the Northern Territory's Parliament House to Doctor's Gully.
-It is the site for major gatherings such as memorial services and the Greek Glenti, but is also perfect for a game of footy, whatever the code.
+It's the site for major gatherings such as memorial services and the Greek Glenti, but is also perfect for a game of footy, whatever the code.
 There is a network of shared pathways that offer access to areas such as Lameroo Beach and at the northwestern end, home to Doctor's Gully fish feeding.

 Sign up to receive the latest news, deals and travel information about the Northern Territory.
 Data privacy